RockefellerArchiveCenter/reading-room-manual/index.md

 ### Closing the Reading Room
 Approximately 10 to 15 minutes prior, remind researchers of the Reading Room’s closing.

 Follow the procedures outlined in the “Signing a Researcher Out of the Reading Room” section, ensuring that no items remain in the “Item Checked Out to Researcher” and “Item on Hold in Reading Room” queues.
-If requests were submitted late in the day to the “New Reading Room Request” queue, they can be routed through into “Be Paged,” or you can route them into the “Awaiting Request Processing” queue to be handled by other staff members.
+If requests were submitted late in the day to the “New Reading Room Request” queue, they can be routed into “Be Paged,” or you can route them into the “Awaiting Request Processing” queue to be handled by other staff members.

 Check researchers’ notebooks and loose papers for archival material.